fvictorio/project-euler/README.md

 project-euler
 =============

-My solutions in Python to some Project Eulers problem.
+My solutions to some Project Eulers problem.